actions/setup-dotnet/.github/ISSUE_TEMPLATE/feature_request.md

 Describe your proposal.

 **Justification**
-Describe a use case for your proposal.
+Justification or a use case for your proposal.

 **Are you willing to submit a PR?**
 <!--- We accept contributions! -->